Join us on:

 Alzheimer's disease is a pivotal public health issue that state policymakers cannot ignore.

-- Today, an estimated 5.2 million Americans are living with Alzheimer's disease, and that number is expected to rise to as many as 16 million by 2050.
+- Today, more than 5 million Americans are living with Alzheimer's disease, and that number is expected to rise to as many as 16 million by 2050.

-- Average per-person Medicaid spending on seniors with Alzheimer's and other dementias is 19 time higher than average per-person Medicaid spending on seniors without these conditions.
+- Average per-person Medicaid spending on seniors with Alzheimer's and other dementias is 19 times higher than average per-person Medicaid spending on seniors without these conditions.

 Most states have a strategic plan to address cancer, diabetes, or pandemic flu.
 States must be equally prepared for the Alzheimer's epidemic.